 With a length of 7517 kilometres, the Indian coastline is one of the longest in the world.
 With such an impressive coastline, it is not surprising that a cruise holiday is one of the best ways to discover India.
 Tropical beaches to sunbathe and swim at are plentiful, but you can also find many large and small cities to discover.
 Additionally, there are some beautiful archipelagos in the eastern Indian Ocean.
 A cruise is the perfect way to admire these hidden gems of India.

 Andaman and Nicobar Islands

-Since these islands are almost 2000 km away from the mainland of India, they are not often visited during an ordinary India holiday.
-All the more reason to opt for a cruise holiday to India, to visit those beaches that still go fairly undiscovered.
-Most of the over 570 islands are off-limits to travellers and accessible only to the island-dwellers.
-This way, its indescribably beautiful natural reserves are not negatively affected by any mass tourism.
+Because these archipelagos are almost 2,000 kilometres from mainland India, they are often not visited during a normal holiday in India.
+This is another reason to decide on a cruise to India.
+This way, you can visit these relatively unknown islands.
+Most of the more than 570 islands are off-limits to travellers and can only be accessed by the indigenous population.
+This way, the beautiful nature reserves are not affected by mass tourism.

 One of the islands that is open to tourists is Havelock Island.
 Although the Andaman Islands, the archipelago to which this island belongs, are not well-developed in terms of tourism, there are several tourist facilities and activities on Havelock Island.
 The beaches of Havelock Island, together with those of Neil Island, many dozen kilometres to the south, are some of the most unspoiled beaches in the world.
 To prevent mass tourism, there are few to no big cruise ships that have the Andaman and Nicobar Islands on their itineraries.